Toblerity/Fiona/docs/cli.rst

 The cat command concatenates the features of one or more datasets and prints them as a `JSON text sequence
 <http://tools.ietf.org/html/draft-ietf-json-text-sequence-07>`__ of features.
-In other words: GeoJSON feature objects, possibly pretty printed, separated by ASCII RS (\x1e) chars.
-LF-separated sequences with no pretty printing are optionally available using ``--x-json-seq-no-rs``.
+In other words: GeoJSON feature objects, possibly pretty printed, optionally separated by ASCII RS (\x1e) chars using `--rs`.

 The output of ``fio cat`` can be piped to ``fio load`` to create new concatenated datasets.